timescale/promscale_extension/docs/sql-api.md

 __Schema:__ ps_tag
 ### tag_map -> text → _ps_trace.tag_v
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but returns _ps_trace.tag_v.

 __Function:__ tag_map_object_field

 __Schema:__ ps_trace
 ### _ps_trace.tag_v < _ps_trace.tag_v → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ tag_v_lt

 __Schema:__ ps_trace
 ### trace_id < trace_id → boolean
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.

 __Function:__ _ps_trace.trace_id_lt

 __Schema:__ ps_trace
 ### _ps_trace.tag_v <= _ps_trace.tag_v → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ tag_v_le

 __Schema:__ ps_trace
 ### trace_id <= trace_id → boolean
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.

 __Function:__ _ps_trace.trace_id_le

 __Schema:__ ps_trace
 ### _ps_trace.tag_v <> _ps_trace.tag_v → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ ps_trace.tag_v_ne

 __Schema:__ ps_trace
 ### _ps_trace.tag_v <> jsonb → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ ps_trace.tag_v_ne

 __Schema:__ ps_trace
 ### trace_id <> trace_id → boolean
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.

 __Function:__ _ps_trace.trace_id_ne

 __Schema:__ ps_trace
 ### _ps_trace.tag_v = _ps_trace.tag_v → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ ps_trace.tag_v_eq

 __Schema:__ ps_trace
 ### _ps_trace.tag_v = jsonb → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ ps_trace.tag_v_eq

 __Schema:__ ps_trace
 ### trace_id = trace_id → boolean
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.

 __Function:__ _ps_trace.trace_id_eq

 __Schema:__ ps_trace
 ### _ps_trace.tag_v > _ps_trace.tag_v → boolean
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.

 __Function:__ tag_v_gt

 __Schema:__ ps_trace
 ### trace_id > trace_id → boolean
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.

 __Function:__ _ps_trace.trace_id_gt

 __Schema:__ ps_trace
 ### _ps_trace.tag_v >= _ps_trace.tag_v → boolean
+This operator is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake, but relies on tag_map_* functions.

 __Function:__ tag_v_ge

 __Schema:__ ps_trace
 ### trace_id >= trace_id → boolean
+This function is a part of custom ps_trace.tag_traceid type which is a wrapper for the built-in uuid.
+It is the same as its uuid_ namesake.

 __Function:__ _ps_trace.trace_id_ge